robotamer/authvel/README.md

 Go to your site:
     http://laravel.dev/auth

-And login with admin:0711
+And login with admin:secret or what ever you specified in the config

-Upgrading authvel
+#### Upgrade

     php artisan bundle:upgrade authvel